DavidKinder/Windows-Glk/README.md

 ### Compiling the project

-Start Visual Studio, open the solution "\<root>/Adv/Glk/GlkDll/Glk.sln", then build and run the "Glk" project.
+Start Visual Studio, open the solution "\<root>/Adv/Glk/GlkDll/Glk.sln", then build the "Glk" project.